 Palm Springs is a super gay desert-like oasis known in California famous for having America's first all-LGBT government.

-Surrounded by towering palm trees and striking rocky mountains, old school personalities like Rock Hudson and George Nader paved the way for LGBTQ representation in this renowned land of the rich and famous.
-And thank goodness they did because I don’t know how lesbians across the globe could possibly function without access to Palm Springs’ Dinah Shore Weekend.
+Surrounded by towering palm trees and striking rocky mountains, old-school personalities like Rock Hudson and George Nader paved the way for LGBTQ representation in this renowned land of the rich and famous.
+And thank goodness they did because I don’t know how lesbians across the globe could function without access to the Dinah Shore Weekend in Palm Springs.

 Then, Cinema Diverse takes the reins in September, uniting the LGBTQ community in a wonderful festivity that celebrates all of our finest accomplishments on the big screen.
 Plus, it feels like the exciting queer blowouts continue all year long with fantastic establishments like Toucan’s Tiki Lounge and Hunters Nightclub keeping their doors open for outstanding drag shows, cabaret, and karaoke.